KnifeXLight/nginx-2420/README.md

     # IP address the server is running on
     server_name "<your_server_ip>";

-    # Point nginx to the created root directory
+    # Point to the created root directory
-    root /home/"<usr>"/web/html/nginx-2420;
+    root /web/html/nginx-2420;
-    # Point nginx to the desired index page filename
+    # Point to the desired index page filename
     index index.php index.html index.htm;

     # Location block for handling requests
     # Attempt to serve URIs by first looking for an exact match of the filename.
-If that does not exist, try serving it as a directory by appending a trailing slash.
-If neither the filename nor directory exist, return a 404
+    #If that does not exist, try serving it as a directory by appending a trailing slash.
+    #If neither the filename nor directory exist, return a 404
     location / {
         try_files $uri $uri/ =404;
     }